Lua Scripting Tutorial, Part 2¶

 To turn the switch off again, you will create a variable that keeps track of whether the switch is on or off.

-local lightIsOn = false
+local isSwitchOn = false

 is a type of data called a Boolean.
-The starting state for the switch is false, because the light starts out off
+The starting state for the switch is false, because the light starts out off.

-Switch the Variable between True and False¶
+Switch the Variable between True and False

-Next, we need to tell the script to switch lightIsOn
+Next, you need to tell the script to switch isSwitchOn

 from false